 always in my prayers making request, if perhaps now at last by the will of God I may succeed in coming to you.Romans 1:10(NASB)

-We do not know who initially shared the good news of the gospel of grace with the people of Rome, but we do know that the epistle to the Romans, that Paul wrote to the saints there, was the most comprehensive and structured exposition of every aspect of our Christian faith, which we would all do well to read, mark, learn and inwardly digest - if we would be established in the faith and grounded in the truth of the glorious gospel of God.
+We do not know who initially shared the good news of the gospel of grace with the people of Rome, but we do know that the epistle to the Romans that Paul wrote to the saints there, was the most comprehensive and structured exposition of every aspect of our Christian faith which we would all do well to read, mark, learn, and inwardly digest - to be established in the faith and grounded in the truth of the glorious gospel of God.

 Heavenly Father, how blessed we are to be part of the wider family of God and thank You for the epistle to the Romans and the comprehensive and structured exposition of every aspect of our Christian faith.
 Help me to understand and apply all the truth that it contains, and give me a desire to pray for my brothers and sisters in Christ, that we may all grow in grace and in a knowledge of our Lord and Saviour, Jesus Christ.
 Thank You for Paul's example whose dear desire was to remain in the centre of Your perfect will.
 I pray that like Him I may be ready and willing to pray 'Thy will be done' in every area of my life - to Your praise and glory.
 This I ask in Jesus' name, AMEN.